TodorovicIgor/COVID-19-Analysis/README.md

 ## Intro

-This is repository containing simple python scripts used to fit logistic curve to cumulative confirmed Coronavirus cases.
+This repository contains simple python scripts used to fit logistic curve to cumulative confirmed Coronavirus cases.

 ## Data